cmatdesign/AMCF/README.md

 ## Requirements

-- CALPHAD software: The AMCF framework does not include or promote any CALPHAD based software, and does not provide a license.
+- CALPHAD software: The CAROUSEL framework does not include or promote any CALPHAD based software, and does not provide a license.
 Currently, only the [MatCalc](https://www.matcalc.at/) API is supported, but more options will be added in the future.

 ## Install